Andrews Artistry

 What hobbies do you enjoy in your free time?

-I love to make things with my hands but my patience with non-digital mediums runs out quickly so I tend to experiment in many crafts but not master any of them.
+I love to make things with my hands, but my patience with non-digital mediums runs out quickly, so I tend to experiment with many crafts but not master any of them.

 Name a favorite thing in your home and explain why.

-A beautiful custom piece of art I commissioned from Brooke for John.
-It’s black line work depicting the characters from the movie Royal Tenenbaums and it’s stunning.
+I commissioned Brooke for John to create a beautiful custom piece of art.
+Its black line work depicts the characters from the movie Royal Tenenbaums, and it’s stunning.
 Even the guy I hired to frame it was awe-struck and insisted I use the most protective materials for the frame.

 Without what could you not function?